Autodesk/maya-hydra/doc/codeCoverageInstructions.md

 The --build-coverage flag indicates that the variant to be built is the Coverage variant.

+At time of writing (February 26th, 2024), only the Ninja code generator is supported.
+In particular, the Visual Studio generator is known not to output code coverage data.

 ## Running Tests and Getting Raw Coverage Information

 To run tests and generate code coverage information using the Coverage build, run: